Food-Safe 3D Printing Filament in 2026: What Bambu's PLA Pure Actually Changes (and What It Doesn't)

 Heat Limits Tank Most Use Cases#

-PLA, including Pure PLA, softens around 60°C. Any actually hot food, dishwasher cycle, or even a sunny windowsill in summer can deform a printed part.
-Bambu explicitly recommends keeping Pure PLA prints in the 0 to 60°C range and avoiding acidic, alkaline, or oily contact.
+PLA, including PLA Pure, softens around 60°C. Any actually hot food, dishwasher cycle, or even a sunny windowsill in summer can deform a printed part.
+Bambu explicitly recommends keeping PLA Pure prints in the 0 to 60°C range and avoiding acidic, alkaline, or oily contact.

 What "Food Contact Certified" Actually Means#